reycn/data-analytics-in-julia/gitbook/0.contents.md

 - [✅ Chapter 1.
 Installation](https://reynards-org.gitbook.io/data-analysis-in-julia/1.installation.basics)
   - How to install Julia
   - How to install Julia as a Jupyter kernal for notebooks
+  - The basics of operations, data structures, packages, methods, and define functions
 - [✅ Chapter 2.
 Data Loading and Selection](https://reynards-org.gitbook.io/data-analysis-in-julia/2.data.loading.selection.jl)
   - Load a dataframe from a local file, an online link, and a common datasets; or create it from scratch
   - Select by rows, columns, and conditions.